ChrisProgramming2018/CPP-Project/README.md

 4. Click to predict the 4 next most likly to the model
 <img src="images/Image-6.png" width="600" height="450" />
 5. Click on the button with the word that fits for you
-6. The program adds the word to your input and displaies the outputs
+6. The program adds the word to your input and displays  the outputs